html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 }
 {% endhighlight %}

-Chrome 43 onwards will not serialize the elements.
+Chrome 43 onwards will not serialize the elements and you will be returned an empty object.

 {% highlight javascript %}
 > JSON.stringify(subscription);

 {}
 {% endhighlight %}

+You will have to provide your own serialization method.

 ### Writing to read-only properties in strict mode will throw an error